Your Cart ()

 How Long Can You Survive Without Water

 Water is crucial to a human's survival.
 There's been multiple stories about a person stranded somewhere that somehow survived without water for over a week, but it's almost impossible.
-There's a lot of factors that go into how long one can survive without any water.
+There's a lot of factors that go into how many days you can go without water.

 Survival Time